There are a total of five public hospitals in the Northern Territory. These are:

-Both Northern Territory Hospital Networks will be run as Government Business Divisions sitting within the Department of Health (DoH).
+Both Northern Territory Hospital Networks are run as Government Business Divisions sitting within the Department of Health.

 This will mean that the Department of Health continues to be the system manager or "parent" of the NT's hospitals, but the Networks will focus on agreed service delivery and will be required to have separate and transparent financial reporting.

 The change to a structure with greater financial transparency is a requirement of the National Health Reform Agreement (NHRA).